 They are primarily different in terms of the nature of price movement.
-When the price movements are on the upside the markets are said to be in a bull market with strong economic conditions.
-When the movements are downwards the markets are said to be in a bear market with weaker economic data or financial performance.
+When the price movements are on the upside, the markets are said to be in a bull market with strong economic conditions.
+When the movements are downward, the markets are said to be in a bear market with weaker economic data or financial performance.

-In Bear Market, the trading activities lower down due to the weak investor confidence while in Bull Market the trading activities increase substantially as the investor’s confidence rise and they are attracted to the market.
+In the Bear Market, trading activities are lower due to weak investor confidence.
+In Bull Market, trading activities increase substantially as investors’ confidence rises and they are attracted to the market.

-The most simplistic understanding of these differences is with their names when they charge, bulls tending to raise their horns while attacking and bears tend to attack downwards with their paws i.e. swiping down.
+The most simplistic understanding of these differences is with their names when they charge: bulls tend to raise their horns while attacking, and bears tend to attack downwards with their paws, i.e., swiping down.

-So the question remains can an investor use both Bull Market vs Bear Market to his/her advantage?
-The answer is yes; both Bull Market vs Bear Market have been discussed with their respective meanings and usage along with the difference between Bull Market and Bear Market in the article.
+Can an investor use both Bull Market vs Bear Market to their advantage?
+The answer is yes; both Bull Market vs. Bear Market have been discussed with their respective meanings and usage, along with the difference between Bull Market and Bear Market in the article.